 Drug testing will be required once an offer is made.
 Passing a drug test is part of obtaining a Q clearance.
 Regardless of whether drugs like marijuana are legal where an applicant lives, its usage remains illegal under federal law.
 Learn more about federal law and drug use at this link.

-Working at NNSA means a competitive salary under an alternative pay system, rather than the General Schedule.
+For Federal positions, working at NNSA means a competitive salary under an alternative pay system, rather than the General Schedule.
 Additionally, NNSA offers Federal benefits include health insurance, the Thrift Savings Plan, paid leave, flexible work schedules, and transportation subsidies.